Optimize mornings with actionable tools and techniques, nourishing breakfast recipes & more!

 If you’re not a fan of pasta, try quinoa, rice noodles, brown rice, millet, or another favourite grain of choice.
 I like to use chickpea based pasta, or lentil based pasta for added protein, but it’s completely optional.
 If you’re not allergic to gluten, go ahead and use your favourite wheat based pasta!

-The night before you prepare your soup, start by preparing your tofu.
-Wrap it in a kitchen towel, then press it by laying a heavy object on top and allowing to sit for at least 30 minutes to remove excess liquid.
+The night before you prepare your soup, prep your tofu.
+Wrap it in a kitchen towel, then gently press it by laying a heavy object on top for about 10 minutes.
 You can use a heavy book, or a tofu press if you have one.
-Slice into small cubes once pressed and freeze overnight.
-This will create a nice texture to the tofu.
-Remove from freezer and allow to thaw for 30 minutes when you’re ready to prepare your broth.

 Prep Time:3 hours